Overview

 });

-Inside the test I define two functions ‘f’ and ‘g’ that take an input parameter and return a string with this parameter interpolated.
-Composing them I can get a string concatenation.
+In this test, I defined two functions, ‘f’ and ‘g’, which take an input parameter and return a string with that parameter interpolated.
+By composing them, I achieved string concatenation.

 export const compose = <A,B,C>(